Skip to main content

 MSF staff walk in the streets of Jenin refugee camp in the north of the West Bank.
 Palestine, 26 March 2024.

 In the Hebron district of Masafer Yatta, for Palestinians, frequent roadblocks, military raids and attacks by settlers make accessing health facilities increasingly difficult.
-And to make matters worse, no local organisations can provide basic healthcare services due to a lack of funds, restrictions imposed by the Israeli army, and poor road infrastructure, which limits access to the town.
+Local organisations also face various obstacles when trying to provide basic healthcare, including lack of funds, restrictions imposed by the Israeli army and attacks, which limits even further access to care for Palestinian people.

 Meanwhile, the severity of the violence in Masafer Yatta has left many Palestinians feeling too afraid to leave their homes.
 “Most of the time it is forbidden to stand at the window.
 One day when I was standing at the window, a settler saw me and complained to the soldiers,” says an Médecins Sans Frontières (MSF) patient who wishes to remain anonymous.
 “The soldiers stormed my house and destroyed everything in it.”